 Our income tax expense for the year ended December 31, 2014 was \$10.9 million as compared to \$5.6 million for the year ended December 31, 2013.
 Our income tax expense for the year ended December 31, 2014 results in an effective tax rate of 35.3%.
-Our effective tax rate is driven by our blended federal and state statutory rate of 37.1% which is partially offset by permanent differences of 1.8%.
+Our effective tax rate is driven by our blended federal and state statutory rate of 37.1%.
+Our blended federal and state statutory tax rate is reflective of the states in which we operate, including Nevada and Texas, which generally do not have corporate income tax.
+Our blended federal and state statutory rate is partially offset by benefits from additional deductions for domestic production activities allowed for under Section 199 of the Internal Revenue Code.